The new guidelines for preventing female heart disease contain some significant changes from the recommendations made just three years ago.

 Dr. Bairey Merz, who was a reviewer for the new guidelines, said the diet recommendations were among the most significant advice, “shifting to Mediterranean eating, with less saturated fat and more nuts, beans, and fish.”

 Other guidelines peg treatment to the amount of risk a woman faces for a heart attack within 10 years, based on the Framingham risk score and other factors.
-Low risk means a woman has a <10% chance of having a heart attack in 10 years; intermediate risk is a 10%-20% chance; and high risk is a >20% chance.
+Low risk means a woman has a 20% chance.
 According to Dr. Mosca, “This provides a very individual approach to preventing CVD throughout the population.”

 How risk levels work in practice